tsitu/mht-testbed/README.md

   <i>Edge / IE</i><br>
 </p>

 1. There does not seem to be native support in Edge for saving a bookmark directly from a link or for editing a bookmark's URL (at least on my machine).
-Also, the 'Reading List' feature doesn't seem to work for this purpose.
-However, there is a third-party application for Edge called [EdgeManage](http://www.emmet-gray.com/Articles/EdgeManage.html) that purports to add a lot of missing features for managing your favorites - use it at your own discretion.
+The 'Reading List' feature doesn't seem to work for this purpose either.
+However, there is a third-party application for Edge called [EdgeManage](http://www.emmet-gray.com/Articles/EdgeManage.html) that purports to add a lot of missing features for managing your favorites - use at your own discretion.

-1. Internet Explorer 11 allows you to drag bookmarklets directly to your favorites bar as well as right-click and `Add to favorites...`, but does not support certain JavaScript features that power ours (?).
+1. Internet Explorer 11 allows you to drag bookmarklets directly to your favorites bar as well as right-click and `Add to favorites...`.
+However, it doesn't seem to support certain JavaScript features that enable our bookmarklets to run properly.

 <p align="center">
   <br><img src="https://cdnjs.cloudflare.com/ajax/libs/browser-logos/45.3.0/archive/safari_1-7/safari_1-7_32x32.png" alt="Safari" id="Safari"><br>
   <i>Safari</i><br>
 </p>

-1. Bookmark an arbitrary page and name it accordingly.
+1. Bookmark an arbitrary page and give it a memorable name
 1. Right-click on the bookmarklet link and select `Copy Link`
-1. Right-click on the newly created bookmark, select `Edit Address`, paste into the text box, then hit `Done`
+1. Right-click on the newly created bookmark, select `Edit Address`, paste into the text box, then click `Done`

 <div align="right"><a href="#book-table-of-contents">Top</a></div>